‘Days Of Our Lives’ Spoilers: Sami Enlists Ben To Bring Will’s Memories Back, Recreate Murder Scene

-Days of our Lives spoilers for November reveal that Sami Brady will do anything she possibly can to bring her son back to her.
+Days of Our Lives spoilers for November reveal that Sami Brady will do anything she possibly can to bring her son back to her.
 When Sami finally finds Will Horton alive, she’ll be thrilled, but her excitement will turn to devastation when she finds out that Will has no memory of her or his former life in Salem.

-According to the latest Days of our Lives spoilers and news, Will Horton will be completely different when he’s found in Memphis.
+According to the latest Days of Our Lives spoilers and news, Will Horton will be completely different when he’s found in Memphis.
 He’ll believe he’s EJ DiMera, and that Susan Banks is his mother.
-However, what Will doesn’t remember about his real mother, is that Sami will go to any lengths for her children, and that is exactly what she’ll do when she seeks the help of Will’s murderer, Ben Weston.
+However, what Will doesn’t remember about his real mother is that Sami will go to any lengths for her children, and that is exactly what she’ll do when she seeks the help of Will’s murderer, Ben Weston.

 Sami will seek out Ben and demand that he help her remind Will of his former life in Salem.
-Days of our Lives viewers will see a shocking scene play out when Sami forces Ben to recreate Will’s murder in hopes of bringing back the painful, yet real, memories of Will’s life before he was resurrected and brainwashed by Susan Banks.
+Days of Our Lives viewers will see a shocking scene play out when Sami forces Ben to recreate Will’s murder in hopes of bringing back the painful, yet real, memories of Will’s life before he was resurrected and brainwashed by Susan Banks.

 As many DOOL fans may remember, Ben strangled Will to death in his apartment in one of the creepiest and most disturbing scenes in Days of our Lives history.
 Ben overpowered Will while ranting and raving like a madman as the glow of a neon light from outside of the window lit the scene for the murder.
 Ben then took out his weapon of choice, a standard necktie, and strangled Will to death on the floor of the apartment.